Olical/Mappa/README.md

 Mappa works in just about any browser that has JavaScript enabled.
 The only thing you need to check for compatibility is the functions you are mapping to.

 Mappa also works in NodeJS environments.
-You can grab the mappa instance like so.
+You can grab the Mappa instance like so.

     var Mappa = requre('./path-to-file/mappa').Mappa;